Early Orthodontics

 Orthodontics

-Then the lower jaw is encouraged to grow forward by teaching the child to hold the teeth together, lips together and the tongue to the roof of the mouth.
-While this is not always easy for the child, it works!
+Encouraging the lower jaw to grow forward involves teaching the child to hold their teeth and lips together, with the tongue against the roof of the mouth.
+While challenging, this collaborative effort can foster hope and confidence in achieving normal growth.

 How do I know my child needs braces?